vrdevman/MilkVrBatch/README.md

 9. Ensure DLNA Port is set (default 5001)
 10. click "Generate .mvrl.." button
 11. Files are now in sdcard/MilkVR

 12.
 THIS STEP MAY NOT BE REQUIRED.
 But is a fix to ensure playback works on MilkVR

-  a) Run BubbleUpnp.
+  - Run BubbleUpnp.
-  b) Opening BubbleUpnp will initialize the proper settings between UMS and your android/IP for DLNA playback.
+  - Opening BubbleUpnp will initialize the proper settings between UMS and your android/IP for DLNA playback.
 You will see an android      renderer show up in your Universal Media Server list on the server.
 You can now leave BubbleUpnp open or close it
-  c) Final test - not needed: Open a video through BubbleUpnp + Any Video App will ensure playback works.
+  - Final test - not needed: Open a video through BubbleUpnp + Any Video App will ensure playback works.
 Close video

-11. Start MilkVR and run .mvrl files from sideloaded
+13.Start MilkVR and run .mvrl files from sideloaded